 - 6.17.a.1.
-This must include progressive clinical, technical, and consultative experiences that will enable each fellow to develop expertise as a pediatric hematology-oncology consultant.
-(Core) - 6.17.a.2.
-Lines of responsibility for the fellows must be clearly defined.
-(Core)
+This must include progressive clinical, technical, and consultative experiences that will enable each fellow to develop expertise as a neonatal-perinatal medicine consultant. ^(Core) - 6.17.a.2.
+Lines of responsibility for the fellows must be clearly defined. ^(Core)